 - any social housing provider, or

-- FACS only (this includes public and Aboriginal housing managed by FACS), or
+- FACS only – this includes public and Aboriginal housing properties managed by FACS, or

-- community housing provider only (this includes community and Aboriginal housing managed by any Housing Pathways community housing provider).
+- Community housing only – this includes community and Aboriginal housing properties managed by any Housing Pathways community housing provider.

 What happens if a client is eligible for social housing?